-Sarah Verardo is a national advocate for wounded Veterans and their Caregivers.
-Her husband Michael was catastrophically wounded in Afghanistan in 2010, in two separate IED attacks that took his left leg, much of his left arm, and left him with polytraumatic conditions that have required more than one hundred surgeries and years of speech, visual, physical and occupational therapies.
+Sarah Verardo is a National Advocate for wounded Veterans and their Caregivers.
+Her husband, Sgt.
+Michael Verardo was catastrophically wounded in Afghanistan in 2010 – in two separate IED attacks that took his left leg, much of his left arm, and left him with polytraumatic conditions that have required more than one hundred surgeries and years of speech, visual, physical, and occupational therapies.

 Starting as a volunteer with The Independence Fund, Sarah’s steadfast devotion, experience, and drive led to her eventual selection as the organization’s first Chief Executive Officer.
 Sarah is at the forefront of Afghan Ally inclusion within the Veteran community.
 Beginning in 2015, Sarah began working closely with the Afghan government to honor and celebrate the sacrifices made by Veterans in both nations.
 Establishing regular events at the US-based Afghan Embassy, Sarah facilitated key partnerships that allowed American combat Veterans, their Afghan partners, Gold Star families, and Veteran Caregivers the opportunity to find solace on Afghan soil in the United States.
 The Independence Fund followed suit and welcomed Afghan combat interpreters to join its Operation RESILIENCY retreats, which rely on the bonds of brotherhood to establish mental and emotional wholeness while preventing Veteran suicide, beginning in 2019.
 Combat Interpreters are welcomed into the reunion retreat to provide the same camaraderie.